Automating-GIS-processes/site/source/lessons/L2/overview.rst

     **CRS:** Coordinate reference systems define how coordinates relate to real locations on the Earth.
     *Geographic coordinate reference systems* commonly use latitude and longitude degrees.
     *Projected coordinate reference systems* use  x and y coordinates to represent locations on a flat surface.
-There are different formats for defining CRS.
+    You will learn more about coordinate reference systems during this lesson!

     **Datum:** defines the center point, orientation, and scale of the reference surface related to a coordinate reference system.
     Same coordinates can relate to different locations depending on the Datum!
 For example, WGS84 is a widely used global datum.